Python-SIP/sip/doc/c_api.rst

     mapped type similar to :c:func:`sipForceConvertToTypeUS()` but without support for any user state.

-    See :c:func:`sipForceConvertToTypeUS()` for a full description of the arguments.
+    See :c:func:`sipForceConvertToType()` for a full description of the arguments.